Linguistics (LING)

 - Event-Related Potentials (ERP) Lab: 128-channel Neuroscan ERP facility for recording electrical signals originating in the brain by measuring electrical activity at the scalp.

-- Magnetoencephalography (MEG) Lab: a 160-channel whole-head MEG facility that is used for non-invasive measurements of the magnetic fields associated with neuronal activity in the brain.
+- Magnetoencephalography (MEG) Lab at the Maryland Neuroimaging Center: a 160-channel whole-head MEG facility that is used for non-invasive measurements of the magnetic fields associated with neuronal activity in the brain.

 - Head-mounted Eye Tracking Lab: lightweight eye-tracker suitable for use with children and adults.